s277945/PULSeBS_12/retrospective/sprint 2.md

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
     - Prioritize stories over issue based on visual upgrades
-    - Code documentation improvements
-    - Distribution of the working hours per week
-    - Communication issues in team

 - One thing you are proud of as a Team!!
     - fast stakeholder issue solving